agentlans/KneeArrower/README.md

 # For more information on the options, view the help file for findCutoff
 ?findCutoff
 ```
-## Troubleshooting
+## Troubleshooting and Frequently Asked Questions

-- **Why doesn't the output look like a knee point?**
+- **Why doesn't the output point look like a knee point?**

 Try plotting x and y coordinates on the same scale.

 Also, if you're using the first derivative cutoff method (default), you can adjust the slope to get a higher or lower point on the curve.
-Please see vignettes for details.
+Please see the vignettes for details.

+- **The output point doesn't match the knee point I found using calculus!**

+The knee points given by the package are only approximate because the derivatives have to be estimated at every point from the data.
+However, the output should be very close to the actual point.

+- **What happens if there's more than one knee point?**

+The package arbitrarily returns one of the knee points.
+The others won't appear in the output.

+- **Any tips for best results?**

+The package should work best on input data with these characteristics:
+    - many points
+    - low noise
+    - evenly spaced x coordinates
+    - gentle changes in slope
+    - expected knee point near the centre of the range of x

 - **How come I can't install vignettes?**

 `devtools` install doesn't install vignettes by default.
 You may install vignettes by cloning this repository and building the package offline.
-Note: other packages may need to be installed first.
+Note: other packages may need to be installed first in order to build the vignettes.

 ## Author
 Alan Tseng